Amy Howe: Honors

 In 2015, she was named to Billboard's Women In Music 2015: The 50 Most Powerful Executives in the Industry list.
 In 2016, she was named to Billboard's Women In Music 2016: The 100 Most Powerful Executives list.
 In 2017, she was named to Billboard's Women in Music 2017: The Most Powerful Executives in the Industry list.
 Howe was also nominated to the 2017 Sports Business Journal Game Changers list and listed on the National Diversity Council's 2018 list of the Top 50 Most Powerful Women in Technology.

 Boards

 Howe is one of the Live Nation executives that advise and mentor the companies selected by the Women Nation Fund, an early-stage investment fund that invests in companies founded by women that provide a product or service in the live entertainment space.

-Personal life

-She married Steve Howe, the SVP and CFO of The Wonderful Company, in 2009 and together they live in Brentwood with their three sons; Grant, Luke, and Dylan.